2010–11 Cayman Islands Premier League

-The 2010–11 Cayman Islands Premier League season was the 32nd season of top-tier football in the Cayman Islands.
+The 2010–11 Cayman Islands Premier League season was the 32nd edition of top tier Cayman Islands Premier League football competition in the Cayman Islands.
 It began on 10 October 2010 and ended on 30 April 2011.

-Scholars International were the reigning champions, having won their 7th league title last season.
+Scholars International unsuccessfully defended its 2010 title.
+Elite SC successfully pursued its successive 2nd title in the 2011 final.

 Teams

 Sunset FC were relegated to the Cayman Islands First Division after finishing eighth place in last season's competition.
 Taking their place in the competition were the champions of the First Division, East End United.

 Standings

 Promotion/relegation playoff

 The 7th place team in this competition, Tigers FC, faced the runners up of the First Division, Academy SC, for a place in next season's competition.